-(1) That the object of the R. I. L. U. is to unify all the revolutionary workers for the joint struggle against capitalism and for the establishment of the dictatorship of the proletariat.
+1. That the object of then RILU is to unify all the revolutionary workers for the joint struggle against capitalism and for the establishment of the dictatorship of the proletariat.

-(2) That this aim can be attained only on condition that all the fighters for the social revolution will be permeated with the Communist spirit.
+2. That this aim can be attained only on condition that all the fighters for the social revolution will be permeated with the Communist spirit.

-(3) That the triumph of Communism is possible only on an international scale, which requires the closest contact and co-ordination of the activities of the Comintern and the R. I. L. U.
+3. That the triumph of Communism is possible only on an international scale, which requires the closest contact and coordination of the activities of the Comintern and the RILU.

-(4) That there are groups of workets of the revolutionary-syndicalist current of thought who are sincerely striving towards the creation of a United Front with the Communists, and who consider that the mutual representation between the Comintern and the R. I. L. U. established by the First Congress, does not correspond with the traditions of the working class movement of their countries.
+4. That there are groups of workers of the revolutionary syndicalist current of thought who are sincerely striving towards the creation of a United Front with the Communists, and who consider that the mutual representation between the Comintern and the RILU established by the First Congress, does not correspond with the traditions of the working class movement of their countries.

-(5) That the G. C. T. U. of France, representing the above view, expresses itself most emphatically for the militant co-operation between the Comintern and the R. I. L. U., and for concerted action in all defensive and offensive struggles against capital.
+5. That the GCTU of France, representing the above view, expresses itself most emphatically for the militant cooperation between the Comintern and the RILU, and for concerted action in all defensive and offensive struggles against capital.

-The Delegations of the trade unions of Russia, Germany, Italy and Spain, standing on the platform of the urgent necessity of the leadership of the Communist Party in each country, and of the Communist International on an international scale, proposes, nevertheless, to meet half-way the revolutionary workers of France, and to accept the proposal of the G. C. T. U. in order to strengthen at this Congress the bloc of all sincerely revolutionary elements of the international trade union movement, who rally under the banner of the overthrow of capitalism and the establishment of the dictatorship of the proletariat.
+The Delegations of the trade unions of Russia, Germany, Italy and Spain, standing on the platform of the urgent necessity of the leadership of the Communist Party in each country, and of the Communist International on an international scale, proposes, nevertheless, to meet half-way the revolutionary workers of France, and to accept the proposal of the GCTU in order to strengthen at this Congress the bloc of all sincerely revolutionary elements of the international trade union movement, who rally under the banner of the overthrow of capitalism and the establishment of the dictatorship of the proletariat.

-The High Cost of Living and Unemployment
+The High Cast of Living and Unemployment.

-(1) Unemployment, the high cost of living, reduction of wages, and deterioration of the standard of living of the working class are the inevitable consequences of every crisis of the capitalist system.
+1. Unemployment, the high cost of living, reduction of wages, and deterioration of the standard of living of the working class are the inevitable consequences of every crisis of the capitalist system.
 They grow and turn into a direct threat, endangering the very existence of the working class, as capitalism is nearing the limits of its developments.
 And the clearer it becomes that the present economic crisis is the last crisis of the capitalist epoch, the more aggressive becomes the attack of the bourgeoisie which tears away by violence millions of workers from their livings, and which throws the large masses into the abyss of impoverishment and degeneration.

-(2) The colossal economic crisis has affected the working class in two ways: in countries with a high currency it has caused unprecedented unemployment; in countries with a low currency, chiefly in the defeated countries of Central Europe, the crisis is accompanied by a disastrous fall of the subsistence minimum of the workers doomed to semi-starvation.
-In the first case, as well as in the second, the results are equally ruinous for the proletariat.
+2. The colossal economic crisis has affected the working class in two ways: in countries with a high currency it has caused unprecedented unemployment; in countries with a low currency, chiefly in the defeated countries of Central Europe, the crisis is accompanied by a disastrous fall of the subsistence minimum of the workers doomed to semi-starvation.
+In the first case, as well as in the second, the results are equally ruinous for the proletariat